Wine and Dine Your Way Through H-Town

 For more than a century, Houston's East End has been a vibrant, multicultural neighborhood made up of mostly minority-owned homes and businesses.
 Ninfa Laurenzo, known to many as Mama Ninfa, opened the Original Ninfa's on Navigation here in 1973.
 Now a $5 million pedestrian oriented esplanade is renewing the neighborhood's destination appeal.
 Check out new neighborhood hotspots like Moon Tower Inn, Ninfa's sister restaurant El Tiempo Cantina and the funky drinkery Voodoo Queen.

 The Market Square Historic District is Houston's original town center.
 Located just steps from Buffalo Bayou where the Allen brothers established the city in 1836, Market Square long served as the commercial and civic heart of Houston.
 Here the oldest bar in Houston, La Carafe, overlooks a redeveloped Market Square Park.
 Around the corner, a clutch of new bars and restaurants have opened in century-old buildings like drinkeries The Original OKRA Charity Saloon and The Pastry War.
-For dinner there is no shortage of variety with eateries like El Big Bad for Mexican classics, Batanga for the Latin American tapas, Bovine & Barley for a meat and beer focused experience, Treebeard's for casual Creole, Moonshiners for southern fare and Hearsay Gastro Lounge for upscale pub grub.
+For dinner there is no shortage of variety with eateries like El Big Bad for Mexican classics, The Big Casino Kitchen + Bar for American food and a killer patio, Bovine & Barley for a meat and beer focused experience, Treebeard's for casual Creole, Moonshiners for southern fare and Hearsay Gastro Lounge for upscale pub grub.

 There's no better way to experience the Historic Heights neighborhood than wining and dining your way through its walkable streets.
 Start with an artisan coffee on 19th Street at Boomtown Coffee.
 The street is lined with boutiques and antique shops, so sip a cup of joe and get a little shopping in before grabbing a bite.
 For casual dining and a great patio head to Cedar Creek, or for something upscale grab Italian fare at Coltivare.
 On the weekend, Down House offers an award winning brunch (40 best breakfast spots in Texas by Texas Monthly Magazine).
 Save room for dessert at Hugs & Donuts where its owners are sweetening the pastry game in Houston with unique donut flavors.